dpc10ster/RJafroc/cran-comments.md

                       Platform                                 Status
 -------------------------------------------------------   --------------------------------------------------------
-Fedora Linux, R-devel, clang, gfortran                      OK Windows Server 2008 R2 SP1, R-devel, 32/64 bit              OK Ubuntu Linux 20.04.1 LTS, R-release, GCC                    NOTE (file size is 5.8Mb) Debian Linux, R-devel, GCC ASAN/UBSAN                       NOTE* (see below)
+Fedora Linux, R-devel, clang, gfortran                      OK Ubuntu Linux 20.04.1 LTS, R-release, GCC                    NOTE*** (file size is 5.8Mb, see below) Debian Linux, R-devel, GCC ASAN/UBSAN                       PREPERROR* (see below) Windows Server 2022, R-devel, 64 bit                        NOTE** (see below)

+`***` I would have to remove a significant number of code, tests and datasets to meet the strict 5MB requirement on this platform.

 `*` PREPERROR: dependency ‘openxlsx’ not available; it appears one of the packages that my package depends on is not available on this platform.

+`**` checking for detritus in the temp directory ...
+NOTE Found the following files/directories: 'lastMiKTeXException'

+There is no such file/directory on my computer.
+This might be some issue with `LaTeX` that I cannot reproduce, [as others have observed](https://github.com/r-hub/rhub/issues/503).

 ## Summary of checks in other environments implemented on `rhub`